 Trauma: Incidents of trauma affect the majority of addicted people, and discussing this in group and learning coping skills is vital to recovery.

-Honesty: A keyword in any recovery discussion, being honest at the group level is the beginning of the journey.
+Honesty: A keyword in any recovery discussion, being honest at the group level is the beginning of the recovery journey.

 Medication: Many people in recovery take antidepressants and other medications as prescribed.
 Group discusses healthy use of medication and what medications to avoid.